egshkim/egshkim.github.io/_posts/2022-11-28-ResNet-review.md

 ---

-  Lastly, the authors wrap up this paper emphasizing on the excellence of ResNet, revealing that ResNet has won the following competitions.
+  Lastly, the authors **wrap up this paper emphasizing on the excellence of ResNet, mentioning the following competitions ResNet has won.**

   -   ImageNet detection in ILSVRC 2015
   -   ImageNet localization in ILSVRC 2015